Disc integration: Washer method

 For example, to rotate the region between y = −2x + x^{2} and y = x along the axis y = 4, one would integrate as follows:

 The bounds of integration are the zeros of the first equation minus the second.
-Note that when integrating along an axis other than the x, the graph of the function that is farthest from the axis of rotation may not be that obvious.
+Note that when integrating along an axis other than the x, the graph of the function which is furthest from the axis of rotation may not be obvious.
 In the previous example, even though the graph of y = x is, with respect to the x-axis, further up than the graph of y = −2x + x^{2}, with respect to the axis of rotation the function y = x is the inner function: its graph is closer to y = 4 or the equation of the axis of rotation in the example.

 The same idea can be applied to both the y-axis and any other vertical axis.
 One simply must solve each equation for x before one inserts them into the integration formula.